kevin-crook-ucb/ucb_w205_crook_supplement/2019_Fall/synch_session_commands/synch_03.md

 To check this: Navigation Menu => Compute Engine => VM Instances => see the list of VMs => click on the name of your VM to bring up the "VM instance details" page => scroll down to the end where you will see the section "Cloud API access scopes" and make sure it says "Allow full access to all Cloud APIs"

-If it does not: if the VM is running, probably best to stop it => scroll to the top of the "VM instance details" page => click "EDIT" => scroll down to change "Cloud API access scopes" to "Allow full access to all Cloud APIs" => start the VM
+If it does not: if the VM is running, probably best to stop it => scroll to the top of the "VM instance details" page => click "EDIT" => scroll down to change "Cloud API access scopes" to "Allow full access to all Cloud APIs" => click "Save" button => start the VM

 See if bq runs:
 ```